CoSMoSoftware/OBS-studio-webrtc/README.md

 ### c.
 Mac

-Make sure to have a recent version of XCode installed
+Make sure to have a recent version of XCode installed.
+Install OpenSSL: "sudo port install openssl"

 ### d.
 Linux